alexisrolland/docker-postgresql-postgraphile/README.md

 $ docker-compose up
 ```

-Navigate to the following URL to access the interactive documentation of your API:
+You can navigate to the following URL to access **GraphiQL**, the interactive documentation of your API:
 * Linux: `http://localhost:5433/graphiql`
 * Windows Pro: `http://localhost:5433/graphiql`
 * Windows Home: `http://<your_docker_ip>:5433/graphiql`, you can get `<your_docker_ip>` with the command `docker-machine ip`